ethereumclassic/tweets-etc_network/README.md

 1. Enter the contents of the tweet you want to submit.
     - Make sure the content follows the [rules](#Rules).
     - Ensure the formatting matches one of the [tweet types](#Tweet-Types).
+    - Line breaks are included, so ensure you only write on a new line number if you want a new line.
+    - If you are `retweet` or `reply` you must follow exactly same URL format.
 1. Make sure the filename is correct ("Name your file...").
     - It must end in `.tweet` and be inside the `tweets` folder.
     - It must follow the format `YYMMDD-Your-Description.tweet`